tdurgasaranya/activity08-mini-competition/competition-files/README.md

 ### Data

 These are real sales data from a real company.
-Please do not distribute this data beyond our class and do not push this to GitHub.
-Reach out to me if you need assistance to avoid doing this.

 You have an `inventory.csv` datafile posted on Blackboard directly under the link you used to access this GitHub repository.
 You will need to download this file, then upload to your RStudio Workbench session (deleting the file from your personal machine once this competition is over).

 To focus your analysis and avoid some pitfalls, this is a subset of all products sold by this company.
 Specifically, this file only contains